Users benefit monthly from Eye-Able® services

 In total, we work with over 2,000 cities, municipalities, counties, districts and associations in Europe in the field of digital accessibility.

-"Eye-Able® improves our digital systems - no ifs, no buts."
+"Eye-Able® improves our digital systems - no ifs, ands or buts."

-"The manifold possibilities of Eye-Able® have convinced us.
+"The diverse possibilities of Eye-Able® have convinced us.
 For years, we only optimized parts of our pages.
-Now we can comprehensively offer people with disabilities a new access and provide assistance even with milder impairments."
+Now we can comprehensively offer people with disabilities new access and also provide assistance with milder impairments."

 Public Relations Diocese of Würzburg